jerryCoursera/demo/readme.txt

 $ python --version
 #if version 3 not installed, do it
 $ sudo yum install python3 -y
+$ sudo apt install python3
 #use the which command to confirm that the install was successful.
 $ which python3
+#in order to use the github to deploy, need to install the git tools
+$ sudo yum install git

 ##install virtualenv and create the python3 environment
 #Install virtualenv for the current user using pip3.
 $ pip3 install --user virtualenv